For product requests contact us by using the

 Dielectric Analysis (DEA) or dielectric cure monitoring is a thermal analysis technique for determining cure state.
 DEA tracks the cure state of a material by measuring the electrical properties of permittivity.
 Permittivity (ε) is related to energy storage in a material.

-Differential scanning calorimetry (DSC), one method for studying polymers, like measureing glass transition temperature Tg, which changes with cure state.
+Differential scanning calorimetry (DSC), one method for studying polymers, like measuring glass transition temperature Tg, which changes with cure state.

 Dielectric thermal analysis (DETA) is the process by which analyze the material by measuring the dielectric coefficient, and dielectric loss of a specimen under an alternating electric field as a function of temperature, frequency or time, to evaluate physical and chemical change in the material.

-The quality assurence and process control of the following applications can be supported permittivity measurements:
+The quality assurance and process control of the following applications can be supported permittivity measurements:

 For product requests contact us by using the